 I use the dog’s state of mind to figure out where the dog’s stress level is.
 Most dogs will show their stressed state of mind right away but some don’t.
 Believe me; there are many stressed dogs just like many stressed humans.

 A stressful dog starts with a dog owner that cannot relax and does not see that what they do causes the dog to not be relaxed.
 I will discuss dogs in the next issue but here is an example.
 Many dog owners and dog lovers believe that a dog leaping upon them or other people; jumping up and down, or enthusiastically wagging its tail are indications of happiness and enjoyment and are positive reactions from the dog.
 The reality is that the opposite is true.
 It means that the dog is stressed and in a neurotic state of mind.
 Most dog owners and lovers allow and praise that stressed state of the dog’s mind.
 There are many other reasons and activities that may cause your dog to be stressed and you may be unknowingly and unintentionally supporting them.

 In order for the dog to learn to relax we need to learn how to relax.
 Once you learn the art of relaxation, then you can use the knowledge to teach your dog how to do the same thing.

 First, you need to create time and space to practice relaxation.
 Start with at least a couple of days a week for half an hour each day.
-Find a place that you can be alone with no physical and mental distractions.
+Find a place where you can be alone with no physical or mental distractions.